psylinse/stream-hubspot-chat-transcript/README.md

 ![](images/stream-app-type.png)

 4. Scroll down to the `Chat Events` box.
 Select the following options: `Webhook: active`, `Disable Auth Checks`, and `Disable Permissions Checks`.
 (Note that these options are important to consider using if using this app in a production environment).
-Then, add your public url and `/webhooks` to the webhook URL textbox.
+Then, add your public URL and `/webhooks` to the webhook URL textbox.
 Save your settings.

 ![](images/stream-app-webhooks.png)

-The Stream API will now send a `POST` to that URL in anytime an event takes places in your Stream App, with details about the event.
+The Stream API will now send a `POST` to that URL anytime an event takes place in your Stream App, with details about the event.
 The next step is to accept that webhook in our app's backend.

 ## Registration endpoint